 A second furnace was built in the 1850s, which also ran on charcoal; a third was built in 1873, which ran on coal.
 Operations finally ceased in 1903.
 During the Great Depression, the property was purchased by the Federal Government, and unemployed people were put to work to turn the industrially depleted land into a park.
 The northern half became Catoctin Mountain Park (home of Camp David), while the southern half became Cunningham Falls State Park (home of Catoctin Furnace).

-The Catoctin Furnace Historical Society maintains the site today, which includes the original structure and a second furnace (apparently named “Isabelle”) as well as structures from the pre-revolutionary industrial village that sprang up alongside the furnace.
+The Catoctin Furnace Historical Society maintains the site today, which includes the original structure and a second furnace (nicknamed “Isabelle”) as well as structures from the pre-revolutionary industrial village that sprang up alongside the furnace.
 A trail connects the museum to the cemetery, where signage is being added with the names of the enslaved that they’ve been able to find along with other historical information.